 To participate in the Advance Program, an area should submit a brief sign-up letter that expresses a willingness to coordinate with EPA, state, tribal and/or local stakeholders to quickly implement measures to reduce ozone, and address each of the program eligibility criteria.
 You do not need to identify specific measures in your sign-up letter, although you are welcome to highlight existing measures and programs.
 The letter should be signed by state, Tribal and/or local officials with the authority to implement the program and assist in leveraging staff and program funds as needed.
 A sample sign-up letter is available for your reference.

 EPA will review the letter to determine that the program eligibility requirements have been met.
 The area will be contacted by e-mail or letter about acceptance into the program.
+The area will submit the Path Forward to EPA.

 EPA recommends that an area commit to the program for 5-years with an option to renew.
 The area will develop a path forward that fully describes the planned measures and/or programs and provide a schedule for the implementation of each one.
 Significant actions that are necessary or may affect implementation, such as required reviews/approvals and acquisition of equipment, can be included in the schedule.